lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/Interview Preparation/Questions for them.md

 ---

-how is the unionized environment in the team?
+What does the unionized environment look like in the team?

 what does the regular day look alike?